franathan/audio-file-info/README.md

 subtype: Signed 24 bit PCM [PCM_24]
 Please paste path to file or directory, or [q]uit:
 ```
-Currently, this cannot handle `.mp3` extensions or recursive folders.
+Currently, this cannot handle `.mp3` extensions as the file format was once patented.
+This does not search folders within folders (recursive folders).